awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-wireless-log-entries.md

 +

 **`Registration`**
-These log entries will help you monitor the status of any Sidewalk devices that you're registering with AWS IoT Core for LoRaWAN\.
+These log entries will help you monitor the status of any Sidewalk devices that you're registering with AWS IoT Wireless\.
 For this event type, if you set log level to `INFO` when configuring the CLI for your wireless device resource, then in the logs, you'll see log messages that have a `logLevel` of `INFO` and `ERROR`\.
 The messages will include details about the registration progress from start to completion\. `ERROR` log messages will contain information about how to troubleshoot issues with registering your device\.

   Following shows an example for a log message with log level of `INFO`\.
-For more information about the `logLevel` and other fields in the log entry, see [AWS IoT Core for LoRaWAN resources and log levels](connect-iot-lorawan-configure-resource-logging.md#connect-iot-lorawan-log-levels-resources)\.
+For more information about the `logLevel` and other fields in the log entry, see [AWS IoT Wireless resources and log levels](connect-iot-lorawan-configure-resource-logging.md#connect-iot-lorawan-log-levels-resources)\.

   ```
   {